GilesLuo/Computer-Monitor/README.md

 A simple GPU and CPU usage monitor.

-Util info are written in .txt files.
+Util info are written into .txt files.